apache/cloudstack-documentation/source/plugins/nicira-plugin.rst

 VPC Offering with Nicira NVP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To allow a VPC to use the Nicira NVP plugin to provision networks, a new
+To allow a VPC to use the Nicira NVP plugin to provision Networks, a new
 VPC offering needs to be created which allows the Virtual Networking
 service to be implemented by NiciraNVP.

 This is not currently possible with the UI.
 The API does provide the
 proper calls to create a VPC offering with Virtual Networking enabled.
 However due to a limitation in the 4.1 API it is not possible to select
-the provider for this network service.
+the provider for this Network service.
 To configure the VPC offering
 with the NiciraNVP provider edit the database table
 'vpc\_offering\_service\_map' and change the provider to NiciraNvp for
 the service 'Connectivity'